schuettc/cloudformation-ec2-dev/README.md

 ![DeploymentOptions](images/DeploymentOptions.png)

-During deployment, you can choose the CPU Type, the Instance Size, and if you wish to add Administrator Access.
+During deployment, you can choose the CPU Type, the Instance Size, Volume Size, and if you wish to add Administrator Access.

 > Adding Administrator Access will allow you to use all AWS resources, but **must** be used with caution